Solomon's Kingdom Was Running Like a Fortune 500 — Modern Paraphrase | nocap.bible

 The Twelve District Governors 🗺️

 That's twelve districts, twelve governors, zero gaps in coverage.
-Solomon built a system where the burden of provision was shared across the entire nation — nobody was overtaxed, and nobody was left out.
+Solomon built a system where the burden of was shared across the entire nation — nobody was overtaxed, and nobody was left out.
 The logistics alone were elite. 💯

 Peak Prosperity Mode 🎉